 - FlightID is the unique number given to the flight record as it is stored in the database on personal computer.
 Clicking on this number will show you further details about that particular flight.
 See below for more information.

-- ModeS is the unique hex code associated to the transponder in the aircraft being used for the flight.
-Clicking on this hex code will display a list of other flights flown by the same aircraft.
+- Registration & Hex Code is the alphanumeric, human-readable identification of the aircraft and the unique hex code associated to the transponder in the aircraft.
+Clicking on either the registration or the hex code will display a list of other flights flown by the same aircraft.

-- Callsign is the alphanumeric identifier for the flight, i.e. the flight number.
+- Callsign is the alphanumeric identifier for the flight, i.e. the air traffic control identification.
 This is not always entered correctly by the pilots, or the pilots may enter only a portion of the flight number.
-For example, Westjet pilots will enter just the number portion of the callsign without the WJA prefix that denotes their airline.
+For example, Westjet pilots will sometimes enter just the number portion of the callsign without the WJA prefix that denotes their airline.
 Clicking on the callsign will display a list of other aircraft that have flown using the same callsign.

 - Time Last Seen is the time my receiver last recorded data from the aircraft.
 This time is in the America/Eastern time zone, my local time.